 A great gallery by Larry Luckham, who captured the daily life at the Bell Labs datacenter he used to work for in the late 60s.

-What’s immediately noticeable is the amount of women who used to work at the place.
+What’s immediately noticeable is the number of women who used to work at the place.
 As a recent New York Times article explains, gender balance in tech used to be much better than it is today:

 Employers simply looked for candidates who were logical, good at math and meticulous.
 And in this respect, gender stereotypes worked in women’s favor: Some executives argued that women’s traditional expertise at painstaking activities like knitting and weaving manifested precisely this mind-set.
 (The 1968 book “Your Career in Computers” stated that people who like “cooking from a cookbook” make good programmers.)